hamiltonchangcodes/final_project/README.md

 **1. Law of Large Numbers**

 Due to the sheer volume of reviews, every review that goes into a restaurant ends up stabilizing their rating.
 There it stays forever, usually at a 4.
 At this point, most restaurants shoot for a 4, and only the truly best manage to get a 4.5.
 You can see the distribution in reviews in the below graph.
+It is assumed 1 and 2 star restaurants usually end up closing, but I can assure you, my local Chinese take out is open and busy as ever.

 <img src="Images/star_hist_report_card.png">